Less than $5 8th Grade Short Stories Resources

 By Peter D

-This is a 29-page set of worksheets for the short story "The Martian" by Ray Bradbury.
+This is a 28-page set of worksheets for the short story "The Lady, or the Tiger?" by Frank R. Stockton.
 The comprehension questions can be used as a story test or as a learning activity for students as they read the story.

 The worksheets include: